 On a practical and therapeutic level, a hot stone massage offers heat to penetrate an area of muscle that needs this as heat helps blood flow and increases circulation.
 Hot stone massage can help a lot of common ailments which result in muscle tension.

 Having a hot water bottle can be effective in the short term but there is nothing to replace a deep tissue hot stone massage.
-Massage is restorative and therapeutic and helps any long term pain for pain relief.
+A regular Massage is restorative and therapeutic and helps any long term pain for pain relief.
 Using targeted heat reduces muscle spasms and increases flexibility and helps with motion.

-For some ailments Cold Stone Therapy with Hot Stone Therapy can help relieve painful symptoms and reduce /eliminate inflammation.
+For some ailments a Cold Stone Therapy with Hot Stone Therapy can help relieve painful symptoms and reduce /eliminate inflammation.
 Stress increases the build up muscle tension and leads to aggravation in the neck and back which can be excruciatingly painful if left unattended.

 Hot stones is a must go to therapy for any anti inflammatory condition which can be complemented with anti inflammatory foods to reduce long term pain .

 Depending on your symptoms, with proper professional support, alternating hot and cold stones during a treatment can be helpful and effective if repeated over a number of treatments.
 This maximises the benefit of this therapeutic relief.
 Seeing a therapist for a regular targeted treatment helps old standing issues too, so do not despair if this is you.

 Massage therapy has been long proven as an effective therapy for relieving stress as it supports the endocrine and central nervous systems.